iselasoria/launch-school/rb120/lesson-5/oop-ttt/bonus_features.md

     If there are already two computer squares in a row, it should choose the third one.

-5. &#9744; Let the computer attack first

-6. &check; Let user enter name
+5. &check; Let user enter name
-7. &check; Give the computer a name
+6. &check; Give the computer a name
-8. &#9744; Choose who goes first
+7. &#9744; Choose who goes first